Distributed-IoT-Software-Arch-Course/iot-monolithic-arch-playground/README.md

 - `mqtt`: Manages MQTT communication and data fetching using the Paho MQTT library
   - `mqtt_data_fetcher.py`: Subscribes to MQTT topics and fetches telemetry data from IoT devices
   - `dto`: Contains the Data Transfer Objects (DTOs) for MQTT data

+## Testing

+In order to test the application you can run the `main.py` file that run the application activating each layer of the architecture and run in parallel the different modules as independent threads.

+Once the application is running you can access the web interface by opening a web browser and navigating to the following URLs:

+- [http://localhost:7071/locations](http://localhost:7071/locations): Displays registered device locations
+- [http://localhost:7071/devices](http://localhost:7071/devices): Lists registered devices and their details associated with a target location
+- [http://localhost:7071/telemetry](http://localhost:7071/telemetry): Shows telemetry data for a selected device

+To simulate the data fetching from IoT devices, you can publish messages to the MQTT broker as an already registered device `d0001` using the script `test/mqtt/json_producer_default_device.py`.

+If you want to create additional devices or locations you can have a look at the following test scripts:

+- `test/http/create_location.py`: Creates a new location using the RESTful API
+- `test/http/create_device_1.py`: Creates a new device using the RESTful API
+- `test/mqtt/json_producer_device_1.py`: Publishes telemetry data for an existing device